Tsirelson's Bound Prohibits Communication Through a Disconnected Channel: The van Dam protocol as a noisy symmetric channel

 \subsection{The van~Dam protocol}

-The van~Dam protocol realizes an \emph{oblivious transfer protocol} by means of a classical channel and a number of NS-boxes.
+The van~Dam protocol realizes an \emph{oblivious transfer protocol} by means of a classical channel and a collection of NS-boxes.
 Each of Alice's boxes has a corresponding box on Bob's side, and different pairs of boxes are statistically independent.
 Suppose that Alice has in her possession the bits $x_0,\ldots,x_{m-1}$ where $m=2^n$, \; $n \geq 1$.
 Bob wishes to know the value of one of her bits.
-He may do so by specifying the address of the bit whose value he wishes to know via its binary address $i=1_{n-1}i_{i-2}\cdots,i_0$.
+He may do so by specifying the address of the bit whose value he wishes to know via its binary address $j=j_{n-1} j_{n-2}\cdots j_0$.
 For example, if $n=2$ then Bob may specify which of the bits $x_0$ to $x_3$ he wants by specifying a binary address, $00$, $01$, $10$, or $11$.
 Alice bits and Bob addresses are encoded into the inputs of $2^n-1$ NS-boxes following a particular protocol which is described next.

 Alice uses outputs of boxes and choices of measuring devices to determine choices of measuring devices for other boxes.
 Such a procedure is called \emph{wiring}.
 The wiring of boxes on Alice side admits a recursive description which we now give.
-Let $A^{k,j}_a$ denote the output of the $j$th box on the $k$th level on Alice side.
+Let $a^{k,l}_i$ denote the output of Alice's $l$th box on the $k$th level for the input $i$.
 Let also:

 Suppose that Alice wishes to encode $m=4$ bits with her boxes.
 To do so, she first picks two boxes and computes:

 This forms the first level in her construction.
 The second level then follows:

 In this example there are only two levels and so $x^{(2)}$ is the bit which Alice transmits to Bob through the classical channel.
 In case where $m=2^n$ there will be $n$ levels and thus $x^{(n)}$ is the bit Bob will receive from Alice.